The Lecretia Seales Lecture is given in honour of lawyer and law reform advocate Lecretia Seales.

-In 2015, Lecretia Seales went to the high court to seek a ruling that would allow a doctor to assist her to die with her consent.
-Her court case initiated a national debate and helped galvanise a parliamentary inquiry into assisted dying which is currently underway.
+In 2015, Lecretia went to the high court to seek a ruling that would allow a doctor to assist her to die with her consent.
+Her court case initiated a national debate and helped galvanise a parliamentary inquiry into assisted dying.

 The End-of-Life Choice Act was passed in November 2019, and a public referendum secured support for the Act which was implemented in 2020.

 The lecture is generously supported by Lecretia’s family and friends.

 The Lecretia Seales Lecture was delivered by Brendan Sydes in 2023, an Australian environmental lawyer, law reform advocate and Senior Fellow at Melbourne Law School.